- Full-time, Part-time, Per course, Distance learning

 An optional project and dissertation in an engineering subject, which might be a company-specified topic or one selected by the participant, is also available.

-Please note that the Independent Distance Learning programme has January and September intake.
+Please note that the Independent Distance Learning course has January and September intake.

 1 year, with flexibility allowing longer part time/distance learning participation, typically over 2 or 3 years.